scaperoth/shiny/README.md

 ```

 in the `Dockerfile`, and then run `docker-compose build shiny` to rebuild the container.
 Inline comments above that line in the `Dockerfile` provide additional documentation.

+### Futher Reading

+For more developer notes and details, view the original repo at [Docker for Shiny Server](https://github.com/rocker-org/shiny)

 ## Trademarks